PoisotLab/ms_metaweb_transfer/manuscript.md

 # Results and discussion of the case study

+In @fig:thresholds, we examine the effect of varying the cutoff on $P(i
-TK @fig:thresholds -- the cutoffs using maximum curvature of central difference approximation of the second order partial derivative result in respectively species being lost, or almost all links being kept -- we settled on the value that allowed all species to remain.
+\rightarrow j)$ on the number of links, species, and connectance.
+Determinine a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in respectively species being lost, or almost all links being kept -- we therefore settled on the value that allowed all species to remain with at least one interaction.
+This result, in and of itself, suggests that additional methodological developments for the thresholding of probabilistic networks are required.

 ![Top: biological significance of the first dimension.
 Left: there is a linear relationship between the values on the first dimension of the left subspace and